 Personally, I have never been a regular skier, however, there was a time when I lived about 30 minutes from the snowfields and would go skiing two or three times each season.

 Your choice.
-What would be most suitable to your current lifestyle?
+What would be most suitable for your current lifestyle?

 Alternatively, no helmet is required for building a snowman or two.